 - Make sure any toilet paper you put down your toilet dissolves very quickly.

 You can buy special RV toilet paper that's designed to break down quickly, but it's really not necessary to do so if you do these things instead:

 - Make sure there is always plenty of water in your black tank to help dissolve the toilet paper.

 - Use a tank treatment that will help break down the toilet paper.
 (My favorite is Tank Techs Rx Probiotic holding tank treatment.)

-It's also helpful to use single-ply toilet paper, but any brand will work; it doesn't have to say “RV” on the package.
-I usually buy Scott brand.
-Scott also makes a rapid-dissolving toilet paper, but any single-ply brand will work.
+It's also helpful to use single-ply toilet paper, but any brand will work.
+It doesn't have to say “RV” on the package.
+I usually buy the Scott brand.
+Scott also makes rapid-dissolving toilet paper, but any single-ply brand will work.

 Bottom Line: If you really like these clever kitchen gadgets, then get them!
 But you probably don't actually need them.